PavanRangani/docs/docs/prd/investments/workspace.md

     - For `Cash Flow`,
         - System will pull the entity's funding banking account (Active + Dispose) to the `Funding Accounts` section.
             - For e.g If the user adds a funding account in the banking module for the entity, the system will pull that account into the `Funding Accounts` section.
-        - System will pull the latest data of the Budget/Actual from the [Cash Flow](../cash-flow/cash-flow.md#annual-cash-budget--actual-tracking) of the entity.
+        - System will pull the latest data of the `Pro Forma/Actual` from the [Cash Flow](../cash-flow/cash-flow.md#annual-cash-budget--actual-tracking) of the entity.
 System will pull only the last 5 years' records.
         - Cash Sources & Uses value for each funding account is pulled from the Cash Flow tab.
 It's pulled from the Grand Total of Private Capital section.
     - Under `Portfolio Construction`, system pulls the `Portfolio Constraints and Considerations` of the current IPS.
 - `Portfolio Notes`